Clever/quest/README.md

    # The request to Google images was sent with any cookies that were set by the original request to Google
 ```

+Note that any cookies that earlier requests set are set in your custom jar, so you can use them for later request.
 You can also set your own cookies when you specify a jar:

 ```coffeescript
 j = quest.jar()